antonioribeiro/dotfiles/README.md

 #### Edit the .environment file

+**This is mandatory**

+The script will not let you proceed if you don't:

 Rename `.environment.defaults.sh` to `.environment.sh`, and add your personal information to the **mandatory variables**, name, email, Github token, etc.
 But you can also use it to change other root stuff, like executable names.